mk-fg/pretty-yaml/README.md

-pretty-yaml: Pretty YAML serialization
+pretty-yaml (or pyaml): Pretty YAML serialization
 --------------------

-YAML is generally nice an easy format to read *if* it was written by humans.
+YAML is generally nice and easy format to read *if* it was written by humans.

 PyYAML can a do fairly decent job of making stuff readable, and the best combination of parameters for such output that I've seen so far is probably this one: